JulioEVA/web_project_4_esp/README.md

 **Intro**

-This project is a SPA that allows the user to create cards which contain an image and a title, the user can like or dislike a card, delete its own cards, but not other users cards, can change the user's avatatar, name and description.
+This project is a SPA that allows the user to create cards which contain an image and a title, the user can like or dislike a card, delete its own cards, but not other users cards, can change the users avatar, name and description.

 The design is thought for mobile and PC